 Andrew Duvenage (Alston 1999)

 Brooks is the Chief Financial Officer of Corporate and Investment Banking (CIB) at Standard Bank and has over 20 years’ experience primarily in the financial services industry.
 Previously, Brooks was CEO of Hollard International, responsible for the group’s operations in 10 countries.
-Brooks has been involved at St John’s For more than 10 - his first son Phillip matriculated from St John’s in 2018 and his younger son Motheo as been at St John’s since 2015.
+Brooks has been involved at St John’s For more than 10 years - his first son Phillip matriculated from St John’s in 2018 and his younger son Motheo has been at St John’s since 2015.